 The Emergency Medical Technician - Basic Technical Certificate is designed to provide the student with the foundation needed for competent entry-level Emergency Medical Technicians (EMT).
-The student will be educated toward the goal of becoming an integral part of the health care team in the overall health care system to reduce mortality and morbidity of the general population In order to become licensed in the State of Tennessee the student must successfully complete the Southwest Tennessee Community College Basic Emergency Medical Technology Program, pass an EMT program comprehensive exam, pass the National Registry Exam for EMT and apply for Tennessee Licensure as a Basic Emergency Medical Technician.
+The student will be educated toward the goal of becoming an integral part of the health care team in the overall health care system to reduce mortality and morbidity of the general population In order to become licensed in the State of Tennessee the student must successfully complete the Basic Emergency Medical Technology Program, pass an EMT program comprehensive exam, pass the National Registry Exam for EMT and apply for Tennessee Licensure as a Basic Emergency Medical Technician.

 The Fast Track consists of just one, 17 credit hour course.
-The class meets for 8 hours, twice a week for one semester.
+The class meets for eight hours, twice a week for one semester.
 Due to the rigorous and intensive coursework it is recommended that the student have completed some college course work, score at least a 20 on the ACT, or have experience in the Health-care industry.

 The LPN Mobility Track is available to facilitate educational mobility for Licensed Practical Nurses.
 LPN's admitted to and completing this track of the Southwest Nursing Program, are awarded an Associate of Applied Science Degree (A.A.S.) in Nursing and are eligible to take the National Council Licensure Examination (NCLEX-RN) to become licensed as a Registered Nurse.
 A passing score on the national examination allows the graduate to practice as a Registered Nurse.

 Admitted LPN Mobility Track students are awarded seven hours' credit for the NURS 1114 - Foundations Of Nursing and NURS 1126 - Foundations Clinical courses on the basis of their prior LPN educational program and current, active LPN License.